Colin the Caterpillar: Overview

 Colin the Caterpillar is a chocolate sponge roll cake filled with chocolate buttercream and covered in a milk chocolate shell, with sugar-coated milk chocolate beans for decoration.
 The cake has a decorative face and feet made of white chocolate.
 The dessert is available in large and small sizes.

 According to Marks & Spencer, it takes 38 people to assemble each cake from start to finish, and 8.4 tonnes (8,400 kg) of sugar coating are used each year for the decorative spots.

-Initial success for sales of the cake has been attributed to the ongoing popularity of Eric Carle's children's picture book The Very Hungry Caterpillar (1969), and that a bestselling cookbook by Jane Asher, published the same year that the cake launched, also featured a recipe for a caterpillar birthday cake.
+Initial success for sales of the cake has been attributed to the ongoing popularity of Eric Carle's children's picture book The Very Hungry Caterpillar (1969), and that a bestselling cookbook by Jane Asher, published the same year that the cake launched (1990), also featured a recipe for a caterpillar birthday cake.
 Colin the Caterpillar has since become a staple of children's birthday parties, but is also popular with teens and adults.

-In 2020, Marks & Spencer marked the cake's 30th anniversary by declaring Colin's birthday, Wednesday 26 August, as National Colin the Caterpillar Day.
+In 2020, Marks & Spencer marked the cake's 30th anniversary by declaring Colin's birthday, 26 August, as National Colin the Caterpillar Day.